 An optional extra step is to add BioGuard SPA Velvet, which improves the feel of the water, reduces the chance of red eyes and irritated skin and helps reduce chemical use.

 Once you’ve started up your spa for the season, ongoing maintenance is straightforward.
 Just circulate the water each day, keep the filter clean and get rid of contaminants such as dirt, scale and oil from the waterline by using BioGuard SPA Squeaky Clean.

-It’s also a good idea to take a sample of your spa water to your BioGuard retailer once a month for free testing and advice.
-Furthermore, it’s important to clean your filter about once every two weeks to remove debris.
-Soak the entire filter overnight in hot water and a filter cleaning solution, then rinse thoroughly in the morning.
+It’s also a good idea to take a sample of your spa water to your BioGuard Approved Retailer once a month for testing and advice.
+Furthermore, it’s important to clean your filter every 4 to 6 weeks to remove debris.
+BioGuard Filter Renew is the perfect product for this.